 2.6 Effect of Different Storage Methods on Disease Development

-To test the effect of storage methods on disease development, white and purple onion bulb species inoculated with the isolated fungi, as in the pathogenicity test, were stored under different conditions: Basket, Bag, and Floor.
+To test the effect of storage methods on disease development, white and purple onion bulbs inoculated with the isolated fungi, as in the pathogenicity test, were stored under different conditions: Basket, Bag, and Floor.
 The degree of effect of the different storage methods was determined by measuring the extent of rot (mm) on the infected bulbs daily for 7 days post-inoculation.
 The disease severity for each storage method was then calculated.

 2.7 Disease Severity

-Disease severity was calculated in this study to determine which of the storage methods (Basket, Bag, and Floor) has the highest effect in terms of disease development during storage.
-To calculate disease severity, the total area of each onion bulb (white and purple) was measured in diameter (mm) using a caliper and a metre rule (mm) and recorded.
-The diameter of rot for each onion bulb (which is the plant tissue affected) was also measured in (mm) and recorded daily for 7 days, after 7 days of inoculation with the isolated pathogens (Udo et al., 2011).
-Disease severity was therefore calculated using the expression.
+Disease severity was calculated to determine the effect of storage methods (Basket, Bag, and Floor) on disease development during storage.
+To calculate disease severity, the total area of each onion bulb (white and purple) was measured in diameter (mm) using a caliper and a metre rule (mm).
+The diameter of rot for each onion bulb was also measured in and recorded daily and continued for 7 days of inoculation with the isolated pathogens (Udo et al., 2011).
+Disease severity was calculated using the equation:

 X 100